+Criminal jurisdiction in Indian country is complex.
 Indian country is defined by 18 U.S.C.
 Section 1151 as Indian reservations, dependent Indian communities, and allotments.
-Criminal jurisdiction in Indian country is complex.
 Depending on the crime and the identities of the victim and the perpetrator, there can be exclusive tribal jurisdiction, exclusive federal jurisdiction, concurrent tribal and federal jurisdiction, or exclusive state jurisdiction.
 The following chart sets forth which governments have jurisdiction over crimes in Indian country.